Counterexamples in synchronization: pathologies of consensus seeking gradient descent flows on surfaces: Introduction

 Synchronization on general manifolds is studied in \citep{tron2013riemannian, aydogdu2017opinion,markdahl2021synchronization}. \citet{tron2013riemannian} establish local convergence to consensus for discrete-time systems on manifolds with bounded curvature.
 A key aspect of their approach is the use of intrinsic geometry, \ie of not relying on the embedding the manifold in some Euclidean space.
 Our results differ from those of \citep{tron2013riemannian} since we consider continuous time system dynamics in an extrinsic setting.
 The work \citep{aydogdu2017opinion} considers both intrinsic and extrinsic dynamics in continuous time, but do not present any convergence results.
 Recently, the work \citep{markdahl2021synchronization} establishes local convergence to a class of equilibria apart from synchronization.
 By contrast, this paper focuses on synchronization, or consensus, which we take to have the same meaning.

 For specific manifolds, there is a plethora of papers that establishes convergence to consensus.
 The CSS in this paper is a generalization of the Kuramoto model on its homogeneous form with identical natural frequency parameters.
-Other results on generalized Kuramoto models include a literature on quantum synchronization on the Bloch sphere and generalizations thereof to $\mathsf{SO}(n)$ and $\mathsf{U}(n)$, see \eg \citep{lohe2010quantum,deville2018synchronization}.
-We mention just a few of the works on Kuramoto models over manifolds: the sphere \citep{crnkic2018swarms}, the ellipsoid \citep{zhu2014high}, and the hyperboloid \citep{ha2020emergent}.
-Similar results also appear in applications involving \eg opinion consensus \citep{aydogdu2017opinion}, bio-inspired models of source-seeking and learning \citep{al2018gradient,crnkic2018swarms}, and computer science applications like time-series clustering \citep{crnkic2019data} and shape matching of polytopes \citep{ha2020dynamical}.
-Some of these results on local convergence to the consensus manifold \citep{lohe2010quantum,aydogdu2017opinion,deville2018synchronization,markdahl2018tac,ha2020emergent} are summarized by our stability result for analytic manifolds.
+Other results on generalized Kuramoto models include a literature on quantum synchronization on the Bloch sphere and generalizations thereof to $\mathsf{SO}(n)$ \citep{deville2018synchronization} and $\mathsf{U}(n)$ \citep{lohe2010quantum}.
+We mention just a few of the works on Kuramoto models over manifolds: the sphere \citep{crnkic2018swarms}, the ellipsoid \citep{zhu2014high}, the hyperboloid \citep{hyperboloid}, and tensors \citep{tensors}.
+Similar results also appear in applications involving \eg opinion consensus \citep{aydogdu2017opinion}, bio-inspired models of source-seeking and learning \citep{al2018gradient,crnkic2018swarms}, and computer science applications like time-series clustering \citep{crnkic2019data}.
+Some of these results on local convergence to the consensus manifold \citep{lohe2010quantum,aydogdu2017opinion,deville2018synchronization,markdahl2018tac,hyperboloid} are summarized by our asymptotical stability result for CSS on analytic manifolds.